Young woman with long brown hair, smiling, holding a white anatomical pelvis model outdoors with a wooden fence and trees in the background.

 Hey, I’m Tanya!

-A lover of bugs and plants, rivers and rocks, sunshine and rain, the simple yet profound things..
-I find that the creation of new life is also one of those profound things.
-In my becoming of a mother, I immersed myself in learning about the body and mind through birth to better prepare for the unknown.
-And in doing so, I unknowingly forged a path to the reclamation of the magic and wisdom that felt lost and forgotten in my being.
-Self discovery brought me to the realization of the unfortunate distance between trust and our inner knowing, how much we’ve been conditioned to ignore or forget physiology, and how empowering it feels to relearn and reconnect with what is innate and ancient within us.
+A lover of bugs and plants, rivers and rocks, sunshine and rain- the simple yet profound things.. the creation of new life is another.
+I believe each birth is not only of the baby, but a new version of ourselves.
+In my becoming of a mother, I immersed myself in holistic teachings of body and mind to better prepare for the unknown (pregnancy, birth, motherhood, raising children).
+And in doing so, I unknowingly opened up a magic and a love for birthwork and self reclamation.
+I’ve lived through and witnessed the distance between trust and inner knowing- how much new culture sets us up to avoid, ignore, or forget physiology, mind-body, metamorphosis, and how empowering it feels to relearn and reconnect with what is within us.

 My first birth, at home, was transformative.
-It opened my eyes to the power of personalized care and pushed me to dive fully into birthwork and serve other women and families seeking a similar path.
+It opened my eyes to the power of personalized care and pushed me to dive fully into birthwork and serve other women and families seeking that meaningful support.
 My second birth was a powerful freebirth at home, surrounded by my closest friends and family.
-It took me even deeper into surrender, into trust, into the raw connection between body, spirit, and baby.
+And still, I called in birthworkers to my side for that extra touch of support.
+The birth took me even deeper into surrender, into trust, into the raw connection between body, spirit, and baby.

-Now, as a mother of two, I’m here to offer grounded, compassionate support for your unique path, trusting your rhythms, honoring your choices, and reminding you that you were made for this.
+Now, as a mother of two, I’m here to offer grounded, compassionate support for your unique path, trusting your rhythms, honoring your choices, and reminding you that your inner knowing is worth being heard.

 Woman relaxing in a floatation tank, with a tattoo on her arm, and a towel resting on her shoulder, while a person assists her from outside the tank, in a dimly lit room with fairy lights.